Munaxxe/Munaxxe/README.md

 - 👋 Hi, I’m @munaxe
 - 👀 I’m interested in Coding and Electronics
-- 🌱 I’m currently studying Electrical Engineering
+- 🌱 I’m currently studying Electronics Engineering
 - 💞️ I’m looking to collaborate on web design and electronics projects
 - 📫 How to reach me jojomunashe@gmail.com